Email inbox management: Best practices and tips

 One of the best ways to keep your inbox under control is to simply keep it clean.
 This means deleting messages you don't need and unsubscribing from any email lists that you're no longer interested in.

 It can be tempting to just leave messages in your inbox "for later," but this is a surefire way to end up with an unmanageable mess.
 If you're not going to deal with a message now, delete it or file it away for later.

 If you want to be even more fanatical about keeping a clean inbox, there is a concept that a lot of people live by called zero inbox.
 This means that as soon as you deal with a message, you either delete it or file it away so that your inbox is always empty.

 Use artificial intelligence to save time

 Artificial intelligence is an emerging way of helping you save time in the inbox.
 While it's relatively new, programs like ChatGTP can help you compose emails based on short input keywords you give, improve your style and grammar, summarize and respond to emails for you, and even create to-dos from your emails.

-Mailbutler's AI-powered Smart Assistant has recently entered early access.
+Mailbutler's AI-powered Smart Assistant can help you out with your email management.
 The Smart Assistant can write and respond to emails, summarize the content of messages, improve your spelling and grammar, and find tasks and contacts, all from within your inbox.
 Try it out today.

 The best ways to manage emails in Gmail